+39 075 585 3954

 An Innovative Framework for Structural Health Monitoring of Long-Span Bridges

-(Ph.D. degree in: Processes, materials and constructions in civil and environmental engineering and for the protection of the historic-monumental heritage - Gabriele Comanducci 2016)
+PhD in processes, materials and constructions in civil and environmental engineering and for the protection of the historic-monumental heritage, University of Perugia

 Considering natural frequencies as damage-sensitive features, multivariate statistical analysis are newly applied for monitoring the structural health state of bridges, accounting for the linear and nonlinear correlations between such dynamic features and the environmental and operational conditions.
 A procedure based on the continuous modal frequencies tracking, Principal Component Analysis and Novelty Detection is proposed.
 The effectiveness and the capability in damage detection of such technique is tested on the pseudo-experimental response data of an analytical parametric model of suspension bridge with damage in one main cable and subjected to wind loading and changing temperature.